Listen to the Podcast

-If you really were timing it very closely and you were a day trader, you could say that was your third opportunity, but really by now you’re kind of extended, especially when you compare the run from here to here, from $2 to $4, doubling the stock price, it’s pretty fast.
+If you really were timing it very carefully and you were a day trader, you could say that was your third opportunity, but indeed by now you’re kind of extended, especially when you compare the run from here to here, from $2 to $4, doubling the stock price, it’s pretty fast.

-Think about it as if apple just doubled right away in a month.
-Going from $100 to $200, or an amazon stock going from $800 to $1600 in just one or two months.
-It’s just a little too fast, too quick, so you have to look at it in context in that way.
+Think about it as if Apple just doubled right away in a month.
+Going from $100 to $200, or an Amazon stock going from $800 to $1600 in only one or two months.
+It’s just a little too fast, too quick, so you have to look at it in the context in that way.

 Looking at these, you slowly start scanning for these things, but you’re watching the volume, things like this already, when they gap down, and you see these things right away, I typically don’t chase these things, because if you’re looking for these, and you’re thinking, let me short this one right now.
-You have to remember that now these shorts are going to take profit, and this could come back to this level half way, and you might get burned, because you missed the move.
-If you miss the move, you continue, you move on.
+You have to remember that now these shorts are going to take profit, and this could come back to this level halfway, and you might get burned because you missed the move.
+If you lose the move, you continue, you move on.

 If you look at it here on the monthly, this stock has been building the case, look at it on the weekly.
 So your trading opportunities, that’s why I always say look at the weekly, your trading opportunities right here, A to B, B to C, C to D, your trading opportunities, if you were trading this stock, let’s say this one was not a penny stock earlier, but here was your first short, you have to look at the big picture.

-Stock was rejecting, you could’ve probably shorted it here, probably here, so you’re watching these different areas, and you start getting familiar with the charts, the way they move, that’s what you want to do.
+The stock was rejected, you could’ve probably shorted it here, perhaps here, so you’re watching these different areas, and you start getting familiar with the charts, the way they move, that’s what you want to do.

-But the point is, and the problem is that most of the time, they will come back, they selloff, they’re cheap for a reason, in this case you can see there’s a hand full of going long opportunities, which does happen, in this stock from July to now September, it has been running well, and you may be lucky to catch that.
+But the point is, and the problem is that most of the time, they will come back, they selloff, they’re cheap for a reason, in this case, you can see there’s a hand full of going extended opportunities, which does happen, in this stock from July to now September, it has been running well, and you may be lucky to catch that.

 And you can see even back here from 2016, it worked out, and sometimes this happens, so long as the volume is there.

-Because you can see what happened with the stock in the past, this stock used to be at 62 cents, 70 cents, 90 cents, it did the same thing in the past.
-So here you can see it went higher to about $12 and then you get the pullback, that pull back brought it back down to $2.
+Because you can see what happened with the stock in the past, this stock used to be at 62 cents, 70 cents, 90 cents, and it did the same thing in the past.
+So here you can see it went higher to about $12 and then you get the pullback, that pullback brought it back down to $2.

 Find trading opportunities that match your personality

-When you’re looking at trading, you’re trying to find a personality that matches for you, and if you’re trading penny stocks, it’s typical a personality that’s a little more quick, a little more active on the computer, you want to be a little more aggressive in your trades, your decision making is a little more rapid.
+When you’re looking at trading, you’re trying to find a personality that matches for you, and if you’re trading penny stocks, it’s typically a personality that’s a little more quick, a little more active on the computer, you want to be a bit more aggressive in your trades, your decision making is a little more rapid.